ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 The first plan may be a small Scala algebra interpreted directly.
 Explanation, caching, and execution all use that plan.
 A second lowered representation requires measured evidence that direct interpretation is a material cost.

+Unambiguous routing remains a direct deterministic construction.
+When several valid owners, keys, lookups, bridge sources, or requirement paths can satisfy the same work, planning evaluates a bounded set of candidates and selects the complete route using deterministic structural costs such as downstream call count, dependency depth, and unnecessary internal selections.
+It does not invent source-latency estimates.
+Candidate count, expanded work, and planning duration are finite; exhausting a guardrail fails safely before source dispatch.
+Candidate states are planner-local exploration data, not a second executable plan representation.

 ### Execution sources

 An execution source accepts prepared GraphQL work and returns either a source result or source failure.
 Remote GraphQL and local Caliban share GraphQL semantics but may keep specialized implementations and result handling.
 Local results never require a JSON round trip.